computerlegs/live-keys/README.md

 2. Outputs from `live-keys` are designed to be informative, educational and reflect best practice by allowing people to expose environment secrets like .env files.
 Configure API fails to display either `404` or a friendlier `null` as you demonstrate full processes.
 3. This is essentially an agnostic, open source, cross compatible version of "secrets" that anyone can use.

-Why:
-1. To foster public building
-2. For streaming and workshops

-Where:
-1. Install it locally, seperate to your normal codebase.

-Who:
+---

-1. Made in Cursor by Josh Reinhardt (https://ezc.tech) and:
+Made in Cursor by Josh Reinhardt (https://ezc.tech)

 *With thanks to `winston` and `husky`*

+---

 Winston Dev Tool Summary:
 - What: Simple and universal logging library with support for multiple transports for Node.js